By Intigriti

 Having a team that continuously learns and develops will only enhance the security of future products and services.

 Bug bounties used to be notoriously difficult to run successfully.
-Managing a bug bounty program took a lot of manpower and specialised knowledge, so they were only reserved for big companies with large security budgets.
+Managing a bug bounty program took a lot of workforces and specialized knowledge, so they were only reserved for big companies with large security budgets.
 Then, bug bounty platforms emerged.

-Bug bounty platforms provide the infrastructure for organisations to set up programs successfully while providing researchers with a clear and managed way to submit vulnerabilities, and get rewarded.
-With all the administrative tasks already handled (such as crafting a bulletproof bug bounty policy, triaging reports and dealing with false positives, communicating with researchers and rewarding them on time), your engineers can focus on the most essential task: fixing vulnerabilities and strengthening your organisation’s security.
+Bug bounty platforms provide the infrastructure for organizations to set up programs successfully while providing researchers with a clear and managed way to submit vulnerabilities, and get rewarded.
+With all the administrative tasks already handled (such as crafting a bulletproof bug bounty policy, triaging reports, dealing with false positives, communicating with researchers, and rewarding them on time), your engineers can focus on the most essential task: fixing vulnerabilities and strengthening your organization’s security.

-Bug bounties are invaluable in helping companies to minimise the number of vulnerabilities in their products, web applications, and more.
-With the help of a third-party platform, like Intigriti, they are easier than ever to implement too.
+Bug bounties are invaluable in helping companies minimize the number of vulnerabilities in their products, web applications, and more.
+With the help of a third-party platform, like Intigriti, they are easier than ever to implement, too.

 Ready to take your security testing up a level by launching a bug bounty program?
 Schedule a demo with Intigriti today.